ABOUT OUR FOUNDER

 Grandfather Wilson, whose use of traditional Navajo medicine in modern western settings was featured in Human Behavior magazine (July 1973), taught Thunder Strikes about sand painting and healing.
 Grandfather bonded Thunder Strikes to his beloved Nightbird in 1979.

 In his thirties, Thunder Strikes met Hyemeyohsts Storm, a metis of Cheyenne, Sioux, Irish and German ancestry.
 Storm had experienced first-hand the distrust a “breed” can encounter from whites and full-bloods alike.
 Storm has written beautifully in his book Lightningbolt about his training with the brilliant Zero Chief, Estcheemah.
 Storm shared a significant number of teachings with Thunder Strikes, and also taught him the heyoehkah way of never taking yourself too seriously as an alternative way of perceiving the world.
+With Storm’s support, Thunder Strikes attended the Dreamer’s SunDance in Pryor Montana.
+There, Thunder Strikes was given permission by Thomas Yellowtail to begin holding SunDances for Thunder Strikes’ students.

 Thunder Strikes credits several Twisted Hairs Elders, men and women weaving knowledge from various sources, as his teachers.
 As in many spiritual traditions, certain knowledge was received directly through personal visions as well as through lucid and pre-cognitive dreams.
 He also received insights through ceremony, spiritual practices, wisdom from the ancestors, and the energies that surround and support us each day.